mathu211/OTLP-GitHubAction-Exporter/README.md

 1. Configure your Dynatrace API Token as a secret in your repository, and call it `DYNATRACE_OTEL_API_TOKEN`
-2. Configure your Dynatrace OTLP Endpoint as the `OTEL_EXPORTER_OTEL_ENDPOINT` - eg. "https://abc12345.live.dynatrace.com/api/v2/otlp/"
+2. Configure your Dynatrace OTLP Endpoint as the `OTEL_EXPORTER_OTLP_ENDPOINT` - eg. "https://abc12345.live.dynatrace.com/api/v2/otlp/"
 3. Configure your Dynatrace `OTLP_PROTOCOL` as "HTTP" (Optional as HTTP is the default value)
 4. Configure your `OTEL_EXPORTER_OTLP_HEADERS` as `Authorization=Api-Token ${{ secrets.DYNATRACE_OTEL_API_TOKEN }}` to allow it to use the secret from step 1
 5. The exporter uses automatic token authentication by default, for this you need to ensure that `GITHUB_TOKEN` has at least read access to the action scope (see example [Here](OTLP-GitHubAction-Exporter.yaml.dynatrace.example?plain=1#L8)).